Most businesses don’t struggle because the owner doesn’t understand the numbers. They struggle because everyone else doesn’t.

 Step 2: Train Managers Using Their Real Numbers

-Managers learn faster when they see their daily work reflected in the numbers.
+Managers learn faster when they see their daily work reflected in the numbers, which gives them a greater understanding of how decisions affect results.

 Step 3: Provide Simple “Decision Tools”